roksidarkness/ShiftsApplication/README.md

  back from the [Available Shifts API](https://bitbucket.org/shiftkeyllc/ios-coding-challenge/src/master/API-DOC.md) in a list.
 The shift cell should include information relevant to the provider and when tapped, it should present a different screen to display more information about the shift.

-The coding challenge should take around 2-4 hours.
 The submitted code should reflect what you feel represents your best work.
 You should be prepared to talk about your solution in an interview setting.

 Please note that this code you submit is for the technical review portion of the interview process and will not be used in any production application.